abridgers087/sql-challenge/README.md

 module 9 challenge

 All of the code for this Challenge is located in the EmployeeSQL folder.
-If needed, the CSV source files are located in the Resources folders.
+The CSV source files are located in the Resources folders.

 1. Data Modeling